Generalized Quasikernels in Digraphs: Introduction

 \begin{conj}[Small Quasikernel Conjecture] If $D$ is a source-free digraph, then $D$ contains a quasikernel $Q$ with $|Q|\le\half |V(D)|$. \end{conj} The source-free condition is necessary for the conclusion $|Q|\le\half |V(D)|$ to hold, as can be seen by considering, for example, $D$ to be a digraph with no arcs.
 The bound $\half |V(D)|$ is best possible, as can be seen by considering (disjoint unions of) directed 2-cycles and 4-cycles.

 The Small Quasikernel Conjecture seems difficult, with very little progress being made between its original statement in 1976 and 2020.
 However, since 2020, there have been a number of results solving the Small Quasikernel in a few special cases \cite{ai2023results,langlois2022algorithmic,langlois2023quasi,van2021kernels}, with this recent increase in popularity largely due to work of Kostochka, Luo, and Shan \cite{kostochka2020towards} who (in particular) showed that 4-chromatic digraphs satisfy the Small Quasikernel Conjecture.

-We provide our own small step towards the Small Quasikernel Conjecture here by proving what appears to be the first general bound for the size of the smallest quasikernel in source-free digraphs. \begin{prop} If $D$ is a source-free digraph, then $D$ contains a quasikernel with \end{prop} This bound is tight for directed 2-cyles and 4-cycles, with the former example showing that one can not strengthen \Cref{prop:smallQuasi} by dropping its floor.
+We provide our own small step towards the Small Quasikernel Conjecture by proving what appears to be the first general bound for the size of the smallest quasikernel in source-free digraphs.
+Here and throughout our logarithms are written base 2. \begin{thm} If $D$ is a source-free digraph, then $D$ contains a quasikernel with \end{thm} Note that the bound of $|V(D)|-\lfloor \sqrt{|V(D)|}\rfloor$ from \Cref{thm:smallQuasi} is almost always weaker than the other bound $|V(D)|-\quart \sqrt{|V(D)|\log |V(D)|}$.
+We include this generally weaker bound both because it has a simple proof and because it is tight when $D$ is a directed 2-cyles or 4-cycle.

 Much more can be said about the Small Quasikernel Conjecture, and we refer the interested reader to the nice survey by P.L.\ Erd\H{o}s, Gy\H{o}ri, Mezei, Salia, and Tyomkyn \cite{erdHos2023small} for a more thorough overview of this problem.